Collection Development Policy

 - Duplication is avoided.
 Selection, deselection, and ongoing evaluation are based on the following:

 - Overall coverage provided by Morris Library for a subject area

 - Interface and interoperability

 Electronic is the preferred format.
-Morris Library subscribes to a few print newspapers, and receives as gifts about 17 others.
+Morris Library receives as gifts some print newspapers.
 Some additional titles are received as microforms.

 Cartographic Materials and Maps

 Morris Library acquires digital spatial data, free and via purchase, as the preferred format.
 Physical maps are collected at levels inversely related to the distance from Carbondale and Illinois, modified by faculty research needs and/or demonstrated by use statistics.
 Retrospective maps are acquired only exceptionally.
 Duplication is exceptional.
 Federal Depository Library Program (FDLP) maps are managed subject to the terms of the FDLP program.

 Audio streaming databases are the preferred format, as offering optimal access and preservation standards.
 CDs are also purchased.
 Priority (in order) is on titles that support the curriculum, replace other formats of current holdings, and map the history of all genres of music.